JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc.md

 plot(res)
 ```

 The controller seems robust enough to variations on ``K`` coefficient.
-Moreover, starting
+Starting from this
-from this inverted position, the closed-loop response to a step disturbances of 10° on ``θ``
+inverted position, the closed-loop response to a step disturbances of 10° is also
-is also satisfactory:
+satisfactory:

 ```@example 1
 res = sim!(mpc, 65, [180.0], plant=plant, x0=[π, 0], x̂0=[π, 0, 0], y_step=[10])